 Section 6.16.
 Conveyance Taxes.
 The Company and Parent shall cooperate in the preparation, execution and filing of all returns, questionnaires, applications or other documents regarding any real property transfer or gains, sales, use, transfer, value added, stock transfer and stamp taxes, any transfer, recording, registration and other fees and any similar Taxes (together with any related interest, penalties or additions to tax, "Conveyance Taxes") which become payable in connection with the transactions contemplated by this Agreement.
-Notwithstanding any provision to the contrary contained in this Agreement, other than Sections 3.4(g) and 3.5 hereof, each of Parent and the Company shall pay, without deduction from any amount payable to holders of Conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions of conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions with the transactions contemplated by this Agreement.
+Notwithstanding any provision to the contrary contained in this Agreement, other than Sections 3.4(g) and 3.5 hereof, each of Parent and the Company shall pay, without deduction from any amount payable to holders of Company Shares and without reimbursement from the other party, any such Conveyance Taxes imposed on it by any Governmental Authority (and/or for which its shareholders are primarily liable), which become payable in connection with the transactions contemplated by this Agreement.